Catherine Wilmers, LRAM, ARCM, cellist

 Catherine's CD "A Cello Century of British Women Composers" won the rare "Diapason" gold award and was issued by ASV.

-Catherine is a professional musician who has played the 'cello (violoncello) in professional orchestras, including the London Philharmonic Orchestra (LPO) of which she was a member for 25 years.
+Catherine is a professional musician who has played the 'cello (violoncello) in various orchestras, including the London Philharmonic Orchestra (LPO) of which she was a member for 25 years and sub-principal cellist for about ten years.

 (see www.LPO.org.uk/archive/behind.html for Catherine's description of recording music for The Lord of the Rings) She also enjoys playing chamber music such as string quartets, string trios, piano quartets and piano trios, recitals for cello and piano, and solo cello.
 With actor Colin Greenslade she performed at an evening of poetry with solo cello interludes at Knebworth House.